-DPPH is a fat-soluble free radical that has the highest absorbance at the wavelength of 517 nm, and by receiving hydrogen from compounds with antioxidant activity, it becomes a stable compound, and its absorbance rate decreases (Hashemi et al., 2022).
-The results of the hydrolysis time investigation showed (Figure 2) that the lowest level of DPPH radical scavenging activity was related to non-hydrolyzed protein, and increasing the hydrolysis time caused a significant increase in the DPPH radical scavenging activity of hydrolyzed proteins (p<0.05).
-So, the DPPH radical scavenging activity of protein hydrolysates from pancreatin and pepsin were in the range of $37.54\pm0.46-51.24\pm0.37\%$ and $33.12\pm0.33-45.30\pm0.26$, respectively.
-DPPH radical scavenging activity for vitamin C at the concentration of 50 (mg/ml) was $70.35\pm0.94\%$.
-Therefore, it can be concluded that increasing the time and degree of hydrolysis causes the release of proton-donating peptides that are capable of reacting with the DPPH free radical and transforming it into stable compounds, and finally, the radical chain reactions are terminated.
-On the other hand, in the samples obtained from pancreatin activity, increasing the hydrolysis time more than 160 minutes did not make a significant difference in the inhibitory activity of the resulting hydrolyzed protein, and by pepsin enzyme activity, increasing the hydrolysis time more than 120 minutes caused a decrease in the ability of produced protein hydrolysate in DPPH radical scavenging activity.
-On the other hand, the negative effect of the excessive increase in enzymatic hydrolysis time can be caused by the greater effect of the protease enzyme, which causes the breaking and decomposition of a number of antioxidant peptides produced in the initial stages of hydrolysis, as a result of this process, the ability of protein hydrolysates in inhibition of DPPH free radical is reduced (Mazloomi-Kiyapey et al., 2019).
-On the other side, there was a significant difference between the DPPH radical scavenging activity of hydrolyzed proteins obtained from pancreatin and pepsin enzymes, and the samples obtained from pancreatin activity had more DPPH radical scavenging activity, so after 200 minutes of hydrolysis by pancreatin enzyme, the DPPH radical scavenging activity was $51.24 \pm 0.37\%$, while the DPPH radical scavenging activity of the hydrolyzed protein resulting from pepsin activity was $42.71 \pm 0.42\%$, this result can be due to the difference in the composition, the amino acid sequence and molecular weight and as a result, the difference in the degree of hydrolysis of the peptides resulting from the activity of these two enzymes (Chalamaiah et al., 2015).
-In this regard, Batista et al., (Batista et al., 2010) by hydrolyzing black crab fish5 waste protein, stated that DPPH radical scavenging activity increases with increasing degree of hydrolysis.
+DPPH is a fat-soluble free radical that has the highest absorbance at 517 nm, and by receiving hydrogen from compounds with antioxidant activity, it becomes a stable compound, and its absorbance rate decreases (Hashemi et al., 2022).
+The results of the hydrolysis time investigation showed (Fig. 2) that the lowest level of DPPH radical scavenging activity was related to nonhydrolyzed protein, and increasing hydrolysis time caused a significant increase in the DPPH radical scavenging activity of hydrolyzed proteins (p<0.05).
+The DPPH scavenging activity of hydrolysates from pancreatin and pepsin were in the range of 37.54±0.46-51.24±0.37% and 33.12±0.33-45.30±0.26, respectively.
+DPPH radical scavenging activity for vitamin C at the concentration of 50 (mg/ml) was $70.35 \pm$ 0.94%.
+Therefore, it can be concluded that increasing the time and degree of hydrolysis causes the release of proton-donating peptides that are capable of reacting with the DPPH free and transforming it into stable compounds, and finally, the radical chain reactions are terminated.
+On the other hand, in the samples obtained from pancreatin activity, increasing the hydrolysis time more than 160 minutes did not make a significant difference in inhibitory activity of the resulting hydrolyzed protein, and by pepsin enzyme activity, increasing the hydrolysis time more than 120 minutes caused a decrease in the ability of produced protein hydrolysate in DPPH radical scavenging activity.
+On the other hand, the negative effect of the excessive increase in enzymatic hydrolysis time can cause the greater effect of the protease enzyme, which causes the breaking and decomposition of a number of antioxidant peptides produced in the initial stages of hydrolysis, as a result of this process, the ability of protein hydrolysates in inhibition of DPPH free radical is reduced (Mazloomi-Kiyapey et al., 2019).
+On the other side, there was a significant difference between the DPPH radical scavenging activity of hydrolyzed proteins obtained from pancreatin and pepsin enzymes.
+Samples obtained from pancreatin activity had more DPPH radical scavenging activity, so after 200 minutes of hydrolysis by pancreatin enzyme, the DPPH radical scavenging activity was $51.24 \pm 0.37\%$ , while the DPPH radical scavenging activity of the hydrolyzed protein resulting from pepsin activity was $42.71 \pm 0.42\%$ , this result can be due to the difference in the composition, the amino acid sequence and molecular weight and as a result, the difference in the degree of hydrolysis of the peptides resulting from the activity of these two enzymes (Chalamaiah et al., 2015).
+In this regard, Batista et al. (Batista et al., 2010) reported on hydrolyzing black crab fish waste protein, stated that DPPH radical scavenging activity increases with increasing degree of hydrolysis.
 They attributed this finding to the increase of hydrogen-donating peptides with an increase in the degree of hydrolysis, which has a great ability to react with free radicals.
-Also, Kaveh et al., (Kaveh et al., 2019a) by hydrolysis of fenugreek seed protein, reported that increasing the enzyme hydrolysis time by up to 160 minutes increased the activity of the hydrolyzed protein in inhibiting DPPH free radical by 48%, but increasing the hydrolysis time did not have a significant effect on the inhibitory ability of the resulting hydrolyzed proteins.
-In accordance with these findings, Mazloomi et al., (Mazloomi-Kiyapey et al., 2019) and Kaveh et al., (Kaveh et al., 2022) reported that there is a direct relationship between the DPPH radical scavenging activity and the degree of hydrolysis of orange seed and fenugreek seed proteins, respectively.
+Also, Kaveh et al. (Kaveh et al., 2019a) reported on hydrolysis of fenugreek seed protein, that increasing the enzyme hydrolysis time up to 160 minutes increased the activity of the hydrolyzed protein in inhibiting DPPH free radical by 48%, but increasing the hydrolysis time did not have a significant effect on the inhibitory ability of the resulting hydrolyzed proteins.
+In accordance with these findings, Mazloomi et al. (Mazloomi-Kiyapey et al., 2019) and Kaveh et al. (Kaveh et al., 2022) reported that there is a direct relationship between the DPPH radical scavenging activity and the degree of hydrolysis of both orange seed and fenugreek seed proteins.